Papua New Guinea: Birding Attenborough’s Paradise

 1. A field guide to the region.
 Either of the following books are suitable.

 1. Birds of New Guinea: Including Bismarck Archipelago and Bougainville – Phil Gregory (2017), Lynx Edicions.
 This field guide has a clear and modern layout and current take on New Guinea, but is only available as a hardback and is expensive.
+Note that the second edition of this book is due out in late 2025.

 2. Birds of New Guinea – Thane K Pratt and Bruce M Beehler (2014), Princeton University Press, 2nd Edition.
-This field guide is older (and so taxonomically a bit behind current knowledge) and more ‘arty’ than the above guide with some plates tough to follow, but is a softback and is affordable.
+This field guide is older (and so taxonomically a bit behind current knowledge) and more ‘arty’ than the above guide, with some plates tough to follow, but is a softback and is affordable.

-3. Hiking pole or walking stick to help on the tracks and trails.
+2. Hiking pole or walking stick to help on the tracks and trails.
 A walking stick is compulsory for anyone who is unsteady walking, as we feel this is a safety issue; we don’t want anyone slipping on the trails or anywhere else.
 Please discuss with us if you are unsure whether you will need one or not.

-5. High concentration DEET insect repellant, or similar.
+4. High concentration DEET insect repellant, or similar.

-7. Anti-malarial tablets per your doctors/travel clinic recommendations.
+6. Anti-malarial tablets per your doctors/travel clinic recommendations.

-9. A small personal first aid kit.
+8. A small personal first aid kit.
 See the suggested items from the Centers for Disease Control and Prevention (CDC), here.

-10. Rubber boots are considered essential footwear in the muddy conditions found in some of the lowlands and riverine areas we will be birding in, especially if there has been rain.
+9. Rubber boots are considered essential footwear in the muddy conditions found in some of the lowlands and riverine areas we will be birding in, especially if there has been rain.
 Walking boots are likely better for the mountain birding we will be doing.
-A set of sandals (flip-flops) and/or trainers would be useful for walking around some of the accommodation but are not suitable for birding time (e.g. consider snake bites, mud, slips, trips, and falls, etc.).
+A set of sandals (flip-flops) and/or trainers would be useful for walking around some of the accommodation, but are not suitable for birding time (e.g. consider snake bites, mud, slips, trips, and falls, etc.).

-13. Rain jacket (and small umbrella) as rain could fall at any time at any location.
+12. Rain jacket (and small umbrella) as rain could fall at any time at any location.

-15. Some of the places we stay have swimming pools.
+14. Some of the places we stay have swimming pools.

 Birding Ecotours